machix/CapstoneProject/FinalTechnicalReport.md

 ![microservicecapstone](https://user-images.githubusercontent.com/13584530/39459534-30f312dc-4cca-11e8-9dbc-da9541c494cd.png)
 FIGURE 6.
 MICROSERVICE ARCHITECTURE DIAGRAM

 In theory, almost any company that needs to implement geofencing into their application could use this service.
-Specifically, this microsevice will be used to handle geolocation operations in a location-based augment reality application.
+As an example, a ride-sharing application such as Lyft would use this in their product.
+They want to optimize the number of passengers a car is able to service, and optimize the wait time for a rider to get a car.
+They can use a geofence around a car to determine if a rider is in close enough range to send the driver to pick up the rider.
+This helps the service be as efficient as possible for both users.
+This assumes there is only one point in the polygon, but if there were multiple points in the polygon, then choosing the optimal rider would be a different problem a bit outside of the scope of this project.
+Specifically, this microsevice will be used to handle geolocation operations in a location-based augmented reality application.

 ## Design, Development and Test